mhoff21740/ai_agent/README.md

+DISCLAIMER:
+   TThis project does not have all the security and safety features that a production AI agent would have.
+It is for learning purposes only!!

 AI-Powered CLI Agent

     A command-line tool that leverages a pre-trained language model to iteratively diagnose and fix Python code, built with a functional-programming approach.